Adversarial Sticker: A Stealthy Attack Method in the Physical World: Conclusion

 \section{Conclusion}

-In this paper, we proposed Meaningful Adversarial Stickers, a physically feasible attack method for face recognition systems in the black-box setting.
-We conducted attacks based on the real stickers in our life by changing their pasting position, rotation angle, and other parameters and designed RHDE algorithm to improve the solving efficiency.
-Extensive experiments in the digital and the physical world demonstrate the effectiveness of our method.
-In the case that the model information is unknown, face recognition can also be successfully misled in a concealed way, which reveals the potential safety hazard.
+In this paper, we proposed the Meaningful Adversarial Sticker, a physically feasible and stealthy attack method for black-box attacks in the physical world.
+We conducted attacks based on the real stickers in our life by changing their pasting positions, rotation angles, and other parameters.
+To solve for the parameters efficiently, we designed RHDE algorithm, which adopted the offspring's generation strategy based on the aggregation of effective solutions and the adaptive adjustment strategy of the evaluation criteria.
+Extensive experiments in the digital and physical world on the face recognition, image retrieval, and traffic sign recognition demonstrated the effectiveness of our method.
+In the case that the model information is unknown, computer vision systems can also be successfully misled in a concealed way, which reveals the potential safety hazard.